Gexkill/sweng2/TP/src/index.md

 [//]: # (pagebreak)

 # 4. Tools and Test Equipment Required
 **Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we will use the laravel tests that extend PHPUnit tests.
-They are the same as Arquilan + jUnit (tests for JEE explained during the lessons)
+They are the same as Arquilan + jUnit (tests for JEE explained during the lessons) but for php + laravel.

 We will create stub data to test application.
-Stub data are faker data used to populate the models and to have something to test.
+Stub data are fake data used to populate the models and to have something to test.

 ## 4.1.
 Automatic tests
 Since we want to test the entire application via integration tests, if it respects the requirements we decided to use laravel tests: